InesLalou/Satellite_Image_Segmentation/README.md

 ### 📊 **Labeled vs. Unlabeled Data**
 The dataset contains **54,750 satellite images**, of which **1,800 are labeled** with segmentation masks.

+A project by Ines Lalou and Lily Daganaud